rutvikraj/Image-Compressor/README.md

-# EndPresso - An Intelligent Image Compressor
+# Compresso - An Intelligent Image Compressor

-EndPresso compresses an image by detecting the important and unimportant objects inside a frame and compressing them accordingly.
+Compresso compresses an image by detecting the important and unimportant objects inside a frame and compressing them accordingly.
 In short, YOLO is used to detect and segment the objects and then the compression is done respectively.

 ## Installation